adam-ainsworth/newer-not-better/readme.txt

 *Until now!*

+**IMPORTANT** - You should only leave a plugin updated if you know what you are doing, familiar with the risks and willing to accept the consequences should an unpatched vulnerability be exploited on your site.

+**The plugin author cannot be held responsible for any loss or damages that occur as a result of using this plugin to disregard software updates!**

 == Installation ==

 1. Unpack the entire contents of this plugin zip file into your wp-content/plugins/ folder locally